 Subd.
 5. Early expiration.
 An agricultural preserve may be terminated earlier than as provided in this section only in the event of a public emergency upon petition from the owner or county to the governor.
 The determination of a public emergency must be made by the governor through executive order under section 4.035 and chapter 12.
 The executive order must identify the agricultural preserve, the reasons requiring the action, and the date of expiration.

 Local governments may not enact ordinances or regulations that may restrict or regulate normal agricultural practices within an agricultural preserve unless the restriction or regulation has a direct relationship to public health and safety.
 This section applies to the operation of vehicles and machinery for planting, maintaining, and harvesting crops and timber and for caring and feeding farm animals, to the type of farming, and to the design of farm structures, except for residences.

-Land within an agricultural preserve that is within a township may not be annexed to a municipality under chapter 414, unless the chief administrative law judge of the state Office of Administrative Hearings finds that either:
+Subdivision 1.
+Annexation prohibited.
+Land within an agricultural preserve that is within a township may not be annexed to a municipality under chapter 414, unless the Minnesota municipal board finds that either:

 (1) the owner or the county has initiated termination of the zone under section 40A.11;

 (2) because of size, tax base, population or other relevant factors, the township would not be able to provide normal governmental functions and services; or

 (3) the zone would be completely surrounded by lands within a municipality.